-Submit final grades for your classes on line through the "records grades" form on myShark.
-However, paper grade rosters will be accepted when necessary.
-Refer to A Quick Guide to Online Submission of Grades Using myShark Faculty Portal (2015), page 3, for detailed directions.
-Complete the roster and make a copy of your grades for your files.
-Turn in your original final grades to the dean of academic programs or the instructional coordinator/campus dean or director no later than two days after the final examination day of the academic term.
+The final course roster form is prepared by the Admissions and Records Office and is placed in your mailbox before the last day of instruction.
+Complete the roster and make a copy of your grades for your division chair or instructional coordinator.
+Turn in your original final grades to the dean of academic programs or the instructional coordinator no later than two days after the final examination day of the academic term.
 At the state campuses, the procedure is similar.
 You should check the academic calendar for the deadline for submitting final grades.